-In the event of an approaching cyclone, you should, where possible, identify your nearest local shelter.
+In the event of an approaching cyclone, you should, identify your nearest local shelter.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 The cyclone could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe cyclone may not be available to all who choose to stay.
 Familiarise yourself with hotel or cruise ship evacuation plans.
-You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
-We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
-For further information, see our Severe weather page.
+Carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
+Contact friends and family in Australia with updates about your welfare and whereabouts.
+For further information, see our

 Earthquakes and Tsunamis